Abhilash-Ponnachan/rust-study/readme.md

 The tool has created a `Cargo.toml` file and a `src` directory with a `main.rs` source file.

 - #### "Cargo.toml"
-This is essntially the project manifest with configuration information about the project and its dependencies, like `package.json` in _NPM_.
+This is essentially the project manifest with configuration information about the project and its dependencies, like `package.json` in _NPM_.
 Unlike _NPM_ though _Cargo_ uses the `TOML` (Tom's Obvious, Minimal Language - By Tom Preston-Werner) syntax instead of `JSON`.
-This kind of resmbles `INI` files from back in the days, and is essentially a structured list of Key-Value pairs.
+This kind of resembles `INI` files from back in the days, and is essentially a structured list of Key-Value pairs.
 Our `toml` file would look like -
 ```toml
 [package]
 name = "hello_cargo"